bveldhuyzen/XGREPLIST/perspective_nlzr/README.md

 This folder contains the information that is required to set up a fully configurable multi-perspective analyzer prompt via chatGPT (and possibly others).

-# Upgrades currently being tested.
+# Upgrades executed perfectly
-# For now, preferably use XGREPLIST if perspective analysis is required.
+# xeyes is ready for field testing

 Several approaches have been tested, of which three are provided here: